OpenEvalProject/evals/manuscripts/elife-85862/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/024mw5h28 Department of Surgery, The University of Chicago Chicago United States
+1. Department of Surgery, The University of Chicago Chicago United States ([ROR:024mw5h28](https://ror.org/024mw5h28))
 2. Cinkate Pharmaceutical Corp, ZhangJiang District Shanghai China
-3. https://ror.org/024mw5h28 Department of Pathology, The University of Chicago Chicago United States
+3. Department of Pathology, The University of Chicago Chicago United States ([ROR:024mw5h28](https://ror.org/024mw5h28))
-4. https://ror.org/01kg8sb98 Department of Pediatrics, Indiana University Indianapolis United States
+4. Department of Pediatrics, Indiana University Indianapolis United States ([ROR:01kg8sb98](https://ror.org/01kg8sb98))

 † Corresponding author

 ## Abstract

 Pancreatic cancer is the seventh leading cause of cancer-related death worldwide, and despite advancements in disease management, the 5 -year survival rate stands at only 12%.
 Triptolides have potent anti-tumor activity against different types of cancers, including pancreatic cancer, however poor solubility and toxicity limit their translation into clinical use.
-We synthesized a novel pro-drug of triptolide, ( E )–19-[(1’-benzoyloxy-1’-phenyl)-methylidene]-Triptolide (CK21), which was formulated into an emulsion for in vitro and in vivo testing in rats and mice, and used human pancreatic cancer cell lines and patient-derived pancreatic tumor organoids.
+We synthesized a novel pro-drug of triptolide, (E)–19-[(1’-benzoyloxy-1’-phenyl)-methylidene]-Triptolide (CK21), which was formulated into an emulsion for in vitro and in vivo testing in rats and mice, and used human pancreatic cancer cell lines and patient-derived pancreatic tumor organoids.
 A time-course transcriptomic profiling of tumor organoids treated with CK21 in vitro was conducted to define its mechanism of action, as well as transcriptomic profiling at a single time point post-CK21 administration in vivo.
 Intravenous administration of emulsified CK21 resulted in the stable release of triptolide, and potent anti-proliferative effects on human pancreatic cancer cell lines and patient-derived pancreatic tumor organoids in vitro, and with minimal toxicity in vivo.
 Time course transcriptomic profiling of tumor organoids treated with CK21 in vitro revealed <10 differentially expressed genes (DEGs) at 3 hr and ~8,000 DEGs at 12 hr.
 Overall inhibition of general RNA transcription was observed, and Ingenuity pathway analysis together with functional cellular assays confirmed inhibition of the NF-κB pathway, increased oxidative phosphorylation and mitochondrial dysfunction, leading ultimately to increased reactive oxygen species (ROS) production, reduced B-cell-lymphoma protein 2 (BCL2) expression, and mitochondrial-mediated tumor cell apoptosis.
 Thus, CK21 is a novel pro-drug of triptolide that exerts potent anti-proliferative effects on human pancreatic tumors by inhibiting the NF-κB pathway, leading ultimately to mitochondrial-mediated tumor cell apoptosis.

 ## Introduction